nashville-software-school/bangazon-inc/book-4-capstone/CAPSTONE_CHECKLIST.md

 1. Install whatever component library you want
 1. Create a `.env.local` file in your `client` folder (DON'T forget the leading `.`) and add the firebase API Key
 1. Update the `index.js` file to add the call to `firebase.initializeApp`
-1. Copy in `UserProfileProvider.js`, `Login.js`, `Register.js` from WisdomAndGrace
+1. Copy in `UserProfileProvider.js`, `Login.js`, `Register.js` from Tabloid
-1. Copy in `ApplicationViews.js` from WisdomAndGrace and remove code that's not needed
+1. Copy in `ApplicationViews.js` from Tabloid/Gifter and remove code that's not needed
 1. Modify `App.js` to use the `Router`, `UserProfileProvider`, and `ApplicationViews` components